-I find myself purchasing sets of sock yarn minis whenever I see a color grouping that calls to me, but then I am never quite sure what to do with them afterwards – thus the Staircase Shawlette was born.
+I find myself purchasing sets of sock yarn minis whenever I see a color grouping that calls to me, but then I am never quite sure what to do with them afterwards – thus this crochet shawl for mini skeins, the Staircase , was born.

 It is worked side to side and has a stair stepped edging made by adding a pattern repeat every few rows.